epfl-ada/ada-2023-project-badabob/README.md

 of the personnas over time.

 4. **Preliminary analysis**\
+First, analyse the proportion of women in the movie industrie per year.
-First, analyze the age distribution of men vs women using a Student t-test Then, analyze the personnas attributed to women and extract the most attributed personna per year for men and women
+Then, analyze the age distribution of men vs women as well as the average age of both gender per year and compare them using a Student t-test.
+Then, analyze the personnas attributed to men adn women, and extract the most attributed personna per year for men and women

-5. **Genre Analysis**\
+6. **Genre Analysis**\
 Analyze which personnas are more present in different genres using an ANOVA test.
+Analyse the difference in women representation between genre and their statistical significance.

-6. **Main vs Secondary Characters** \
+8. **Main vs Secondary Characters** \
 Explore how the proportion of women in leading roles has evolved\
 TO BE COMPLETED BY JULIAN

-7. **Regression for representation**\
+9. **Regression for representation**\
-When can we expect equal representation of women and men in movies ?
+When can we expect equal representation of women and men in movies?
 Using a regression analysis we will predict, according to the trends of the last century, when this point will be reached.

-8. **Analyze Box office revenue**\
+10. **Analyze Box office revenue**\
-Look at the correlation between successful movies (high box office revenue) and women representation using ???
+Look at the correlation between successful movies (high box office revenue) and women representation using Pearson correlation coefficient or linear regression.

-9. **Characteristics of Stereotypical women characters**\
+11. **Characteristics of stereotypical women characters**\
 Find characteristics of characters that are stereotypical and non-stereotypical women.
 Using a PCA to find the main factors that make a character fall into one of these categories.

+12. **Personnas analysis**\
+Analyse the evolution of the personnas attributed to men and women over time.

 ## Proposed timeline